Scalable Energy-Based Models via Adversarial Training: Unifying Discrimination and Generation: Results Analyses

 Compared to RATIO, our model exhibits lower OOD detection performance across most datasets.
 To investigate whether this gap stems from our use of milder augmentations for the generative component, we trained an ablation model that applies RATIO's aggressive augmentation strategy to both loss terms.
 The results show that this variant performs similarly to our standard DAT model and still underperforms RATIO.
-This finding indicates that the performance gap is not primarily caused by the augmentation strategy but rather by the fundamental differences in the training objectives: RATIO's loss is explicitly optimizes for OOD detection performance, while our generative loss prioritizes learning an accurate energy function for generation.
+This finding indicates that the performance gap is not primarily caused by the augmentation strategy but rather by the fundamental differences in the training objectives: RATIO's loss explicitly optimizes for OOD detection, while our generative loss prioritizes learning an accurate energy function for generation.
+A natural extension would be combining both objectives to preserve generation quality while improving OOD detection.

-A potential avenue for addressing this limitation involves developing a hybrid objective that combines our generative loss with RATIO's explicit OOD detection term.
-This approach is theoretically motivated by the complementary nature of these objectives: our generative component learns to model the energy landscape of in-distribution data while naturally assigning low probability to out-of-distribution regions, which aligns conceptually with RATIO's strategy of enforcing low confidence predictions in neighborhoods around OOD samples.
-Such a hybrid formulation could potentially preserve the generative modeling benefits of our approach while recovering the superior OOD detection performance of RATIO.
-Future work could explore this direction by investigating appropriate weighting strategies between the generative and OOD detection terms to achieve optimal performance across both objectives.